 Also, even though these medications are easily available, some are very expensive and can be harmful if not used as directed.
-They can also interfere with other drugs you might be taking.
+Or they may interfere with other drugs you are taking.
 Talk to your doctor first.

 The two commonly prescribed types of heartburn or GERD (gastroesophageal reflux disease) medications are:

 - H2 blockers such as Pepcid (famotidine), Tagamet (cimetidine) and Zantac (ranitidine).

 - Proton pump inhibitors (PPIs) such as Prevacid (lansoprazole), Nexium (esomeprazole), and Prilosec (omeprazole).
 Prolonged use of PPIs has been linked to both an increased risk of heart attack and dementia.